 How will it affect Directors?

-As a director, you can also claim trivial benefits, as well as your family members, however please note the about rules still apply to you.
-As a director, there is annual threshold of £300.
+As a director, you can also claim trivial benefits, as well as your family members, however, please note the above rules still apply to you.
+As a director, there is an annual threshold of £300.
 If you provide this benefit to one of your family member who is not a director or employee of your company, this benefit will be deducted from your benefit allowance.

 So what can you treat your employees and yourself?

 Provided the trivial benefit is not provided in the form of cash, it could be anything below £50 per head such as: